arwaghaith/EmbeddedLinux/Embedded_Linux/kernel/Linux Kernel.md

 ![kernel3](assets/kernel3.png)
 <br><br>

-#configure the kernel with the configuration discuss above
+#configure the kernel with the required configuration
 ```
 make menuconfig
 ```